Quantitative Research Methods Specialization

 To be eligible to add a specialization in QRM to their degree, a student must be admitted to a UO master’s or doctoral program.

 The QRM specialization is designed primarily for PhD students who have chosen quantitative methods as their primary research tradition in the College of Education (COE).
-PhD students in other colleges and programs may be eligible but should check with the sponsoring department, Educational Methodology, Policy, and Leadership (EMPL).
+PhD students in other colleges and programs may be eligible but should check with the sponsoring department, Education Studies (EDST).

-To achieve the QRM specialization, students must take, at a minimum, a total of 16 credits from among the EMPL advanced quantitative methods course offerings.
+To achieve the QRM specialization, students must take, at a minimum, a total of 16 credits from among the department's advanced quantitative methods course offerings.